 Okay, Google wants its users to have the best experience possible, so it returns the most relevant pages first.
 But how does Google determine page relevance?
 The search engine applies a set of criteria known as Google ranking factors.

 How do Google ranking factors work?

-First, Google indexes web pages and adds them to its catalog.
+First, search engines like Google index web pages and add them to their catalog.
 To efficiently index trillions of pages on the internet, Google utilizes an army of search bots — automated software that crawls and catalogs pages on the internet.

 Someone looking for something will type a phrase into the Google search bar.
 The components of this query are known as “keywords.”
 Google uses natural language processing to decipher the real meaning behind these keywords, surmising a “search intent.”
 If you’ve ever mistyped a word when searching for something, you know that Google will correctly interpret your intention, and rather than fruitlessly searching for matches to “hambugers,” it will tell you it’s showing results for “hamburgers.”